teiid/teiid-embedded-examples/README.md

 ### Run from mvn

 After the above **Build** section steps, the examples should have built successfully.
 Navigate to an example, then execute mvn exec commands.
-For example, using the following commands t0 run `embedded-portfolio` against teiid 9.0.0.Final:
+For example, using the following commands to run `embedded-portfolio` against teiid 9.0.0.Final:

 ~~~
 $ cd teiid-embedded-examples/embedded-portfolio